tldr-pages/tldr/pages/common/tokei.md

 `tokei {{path/to/folder}} -e {{*.min.js}}`

-- Print out statistics on individual files in a folder:
+- Print out statistics for individual files in a folder:

 `tokei {{path/to/folder}} --files`